globus-gladier/gladier-patterns-examples-2022/README.md

 For more information on how to install DIALS please visit [dials.github.io](dials.github.io)

-### BraggNN flow
+### Running the simplified BraggNN application

-The BraggNN flow uses pyTorch for training the network, and requires the following dependencies for its compute endpoint:
+The simplfied BraggNN application uses pyTorch for training the network, and requires the following dependencies for its compute endpoint:

 ```bash